michaelcourcy/kasten-splunk/readme.md

 111
 ```

-But to get the same result in spl you have to go with dimension and a span greater than the current period to make sure you get the latest metrics available in this bins
+But to get the same result in SPL, you have to go with dimensions and a span greater than the current period to make sure you get the latest metrics available in these bins:
 ```
 | mstats latest(_value) as num_jobs_under_60s
 WHERE index=k8s_metrics metric_name="jobs_duration_bucket"